 Section 6 What if your coverage changes for one of your drugs?
-Section 6.1 The Drug List can change during the year the year, the plan ges in drug coverage happen at the beginning of each plan year.
-However, during a can make some changes to the Drug List.
-For example, the plan might: ☐ Move a druç y to a higher or lower cost-sharing tier. ☐ Add or remo ove a restriction on coverage for a drug. ☐ Replace a b rand name drug with a generic drug.
-We must follow !
-Medicare requirements before we change the plan's Drug List.
+Section 6.1 The Drug List can change during the year ges in drug coverage happen at the beginning of each plan year.
+However, during can make some changes to the Drug List.
+For example, the plan might: □ Add or remo ove drugs from the Drug List. ☐ Move a druç y to a higher or lower cost-sharing tier. ☐ Add or remo ove a restriction on coverage for a drug. □ Replace a b rand name drug with a generic drug.
+We must follow N Medicare requirements before we change the plan's Drug List.
 Section 6.2 What happens if coverage changes for a drug you are taking?